RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

     class SalesLineTransaction(QuantitativeTransactionItemModel):
         product = models.ForeignKey(Product, on_delete=models.CASCADE)
+        client = models.ForeignKey(Client, on_delete=models.CASCADE)

         class Meta:
-            verbose_name = _('Sale Transaction Item')
+            verbose_name = _('Sale Transaction Line')
-            verbose_name_plural = _('Sale Transaction Items')
+            verbose_name_plural = _('Sale Transaction Lines')

-The Base Classes from which we subclassed our models are fairly straight forward , you can read more about :ref:`base_classes`.
+The Base Classes we inherit from are fairly straight forward , you can read more about :ref:`base_classes` .
-Basically they are there to add common use fields in a standard way which will make the orchestration in the system better.
+Basically they are there to add common fields in a standard way which will make the orchestration in the system better.

 Those fields contains slug field, notes, creator user and creation date, and last modified user and last modified date.
 Transactional base model classes include fields like value, price, quantity.

-   | **EntityModel**: is the Base class from which all other base classes are derived.
+   | **:ref:`entity_model`**: is the Base class from which all other base classes are derived.
-   | **QuantitativeTransactionItemModel**: is the base class of a transaction and provide useful fields
-usually needed for any transaction, like `refer_code`, `doc_date` , `quantity` , `price`, `discount` and `value`
+   | **QuantitativeTransactionItemModel**: is the base class of a transaction and provide useful fields usually needed for any transaction, like `refer_code`, `doc_date` , `quantity` , `price`, `discount` and `value`

-Run ``python manage.py makemigrations sales``, then ``python manage.py migrate`` to update the database with your model
+Run ``python manage.py makemigrations sample_erp``, ``python manage.py migrate`` to update the database with your models

 The Admin
 ----------

 Ra makes use of the django admin to leverage the process of authentication, authorization and CRUD operation(s).
-This is done by subclassing the original ModelAdmin into `EntityAdmin` and `TransactionAdmin` with some enhancements.
+This is done by

+1. Using a different admin site then the default one
+2. Using subclassing ModelAdmin which offer many enhancements.

-With this information in mind, let's add this piece of code into `admin.py`
+With this information in mind, let's add the below piece of code into `admin.py`

 .. code-block:: python